Warning: This story contains graphic details that may be disturbing to readers.

 Court also heard from Kip Bateman, a witness who said that on the day in question, he spotted dentures near a tree and saw Barrett rummaging through a vehicle.

 Bateman said he assumed Barrett was looking for the missing false teeth and pointed them out.

 The witness said Barrett said something like “Hey, thanks man,” but that’s when the neighbour noticed blood on Barrett’s arms and forearms.

 “Something was telling me just to get away from there, so that’s what I did,” Bateman said.

 Under cross-examination, Bateman agreed it was a very brief interaction with a person he had never seen before.

-The defence has not yet had the opportunity to present its case.
+The defence has yet to present its side of the story.

 The trial is currently scheduled for two weeks and several witnesses are expected to take the stand, including the people who found the victim and the responding police officers.